Dark Web Marketplaces and COVID-19: before the vaccine: Results

-We also considered tweets and Wikipedia page visits as proxies for public attention.
-We focused our analysis on the \textit{PPE} category and on the three most present \textit{medicines} in our dataset: hydroxychloroquine, chloroquine and azitrhomycin.
-Figure~\ref{Time_series_Twitter_Wikipedia_Listings}(a) shows that a first peak in public attention on \textit{PPE} was reached in late January 2020 following the Wuhan lockdown~\cite{nytimescoronavirus} and a second peak in March 2020~\cite{gallotti2020assessing} when \textit{PPE} listings started to appear in DWMs.
-The number of \textit{PPE} listings reached their maximum in May 2020.
+We also considered tweets and Wikipedia page visits as proxies for public attention, as already done in prior studies analysing the COVID-19 pandemic~\cite{gozzi2020collective,gallotti2020assessing,cinelli2020covid}.
+We compared trends in public attention with temporal variations in the number of active COVID-19 specific listings on DWMs.
+We focused our analysis on the \textit{PPE} category and on relevant \textit{medicines} in our dataset: hydroxychloroquine, chloroquine, and azitrhomycin.
+Figure~\ref{Time_series_Twitter_Wikipedia_Listings}(a) shows that a first peak in public attention on \textit{PPE} was reached in late January following the Wuhan lockdown~\cite{nytimescoronavirus}.
+A second peak occurred in March~\cite{gallotti2020assessing} when \textit{PPE} listings started to appear in DWMs.
+The number of \textit{PPE} listings reached their maximum in May.
 After May, \textit{PPE} listings steadily decreased along with public attention.
-It is worth noting that May also marked the end of the ``first wave'' of contagion in many European countries~\cite{Europe_improving}.
-The last peak detected for the number of tweets in the beginning of July might be caused by the introduction of a new methodology to collect tweets in the freely available dataset we considered~\cite{chen2020tracking}.
+It is worth noting that May also marked the end of the first wave of contagion in many European countries~\cite{Europe_improving}. \textit{PPE} listings virtually disappeared in July, as products became more accessible in legal shops.
+On the contrary Twitter saw a huge spike in June, when many states decided to gradually lift lockdown measures~\cite{lockdown_eased}, causing a public debates on mask wearing which increased the twitter signal to stable high levels until November.

 A similar relationship between mass media news, public attention, and DWMs was registered for the listings regarding the three considered \textit{medicines}, as shown in Figures~\ref{Time_series_Twitter_Wikipedia_Listings}(b) and (d).
-Three peaks in public attention were detected after three declarations from President Trump about these \textit{medicines}~\cite{WhiteHouse_Trump1,Trump_2,Trump_3} and the number of active \textit{medicines} listings closely followed.
+Four peaks in public attention were detected after four declarations from President Trump about these \textit{medicines}~\cite{WhiteHouse_Trump1,Trump_2,Trump_3, Trump_4}.
+The number of active \textit{medicines} listings closely followed.
 However, a closer look reveals the different shapes of the Wikipedia page visits, tweets, and DWMs curves.
 Wikipedia saw a very high peak of page visits after the first declaration from President Trump~\cite{WhiteHouse_Trump1}, and smaller peaks in correspondence in the following declarations.
 Tweets instead saw peaks of attention of increasing height.
-DWM listings on the contrary were much steadier in time and with little variation in the number of active listings.
+DWM listings on the contrary were much steadier in time and with little variation in the number of active listings throughout the first wave of the pandemic, while decreasing to a lower steady availability from the summer.